synacktiv/bip/docs/general/overview.rst

 The module ``bip.base`` contains most of the *basic* features for interfacing with IDA.
 In practice this is mainly the disassembler part of IDA, this
-includes: manipulation of instruction, functions, basic blocks, operands, data, xrefs, structures, types, ...
+includes: manipulation of instructions, functions, basic blocks, operands, data, xrefs, structures, types, ...

 Instructions / Operands